Many people do not understand why CEO stress has anything to do with CEO health. In fact, the two are closely connected.

 According to a survey of Vistage (an international organization for CEOs), 100 percent of 2,400 participating CEOs are suffering stress.
 CEO stress can come from external sources, like an uncertain economy.
 CEO stress can also come from our body and mind, such as the examples described above.
 Stress, while a great motivator, can disable our thinking and creativity, which are the keys to leadership.
 Stress can also harm our health and emotions.
 To some extend, a par of how to be a CEO is how to manage CEO stress.
 An exceptional CEO usually manages stress at another level.

 Stress management to many people is limited relaxation exercises, such as deep breathing, brisk walking, meditation, Yoga and breaks.
 These are not enough to handle intense CEO stress.
-We need to build up our personal relaxation hierarchies, which are the right tools for the right levels of stress.
+We need to build up our personal relaxation hierarchies for different levels of stress.
 At The Prince Synergy, we call it “overarmed.”
 We need a clear mind to look into underlying causes and figure out solutions.
 Different people need different relaxation hierarchies.

 Another common definition of stress management is “coping with stress” and “positive thinking.”
 We don’t have to “live with stress.”
 We can prevent, utilize, reduce and transform stress.
 We can manage stress in many ways, business, medical, legal or even “technical” ways.
 A CEO suffered newly onset insomnia due to insecurities of her business.
 None of her relaxation methods or sleeping pills worked.
 Sleep is very important to productivity and wellness.
 She could not have a real sense of security until her business thrived, which could take time.
 However, she could use her faith as “the sense of security” by placing it into her unconscious level.
 Afterward, she has been sleeping like a log every night.
 In addition to faith, law can also help to eliminate stress and subsequent insomnia.